 Core Elements

-• Precepted Continuity Clinics (4 sessions/week) – Develop and manage a panel of new patients
+• Precepted Continuity Clinics (twice a week)– Develop and manage a panel of new patients.

-• Specialty Rotations (2 sessions/week x 1 month) – Rotations include orthopedics, women’s health/prenatal care, adult/child psychiatry, geriatrics, pediatrics, HIV care, hepatitis C care, newborn nursery, dermatology and healthcare for the homeless
+• Specialty Rotations (once a week for four weeks)– Rotations include can orthopedics, women’s health/prenatal care, adult/child psychiatry, geriatrics, pediatrics, HIV care, hepatitis C care, newborn nursery, dermatology and health care for the homeless.
+Note: All sessions vary based on preceptors and affiliated agencies availability.

-• Mentored Clinics (3 sessions/week) – Sessions with a clinician mentor focused on practice of episodic and acute care
+• Mentored Clinics (once a week)– Sessions with a clinician mentor focused on practice of episodic and acute care.

-• Didactic Sessions (1 session/week) – Sessions on high volume/risk/burden conditions frequently seen in FQHCs
+• Didactics (once a week)– Sessions on high volume/risk/burden conditions frequently seen in FQHCs.

 • U.S. Citizen